Courtney Friel

-Courtney Friel (born April 22, 1980) is an anchor and reporter on television in the U.S. She currently works for KTLA in Los Angeles, California.
-She previously covered entertainment for Fox owned-and-operated station KTTV in Los Angeles as well as other local stations and also the Fox News.
+Courtney Friel (born April 22, 1980) is an anchor and reporter on television in the U.S. She currently works for KTLA in Los Angeles.

+Friel previously covered entertainment for Fox owned-and-operated station KTTV in Los Angeles, as well as other local stations and also the Fox News.
 Prior to her move to Los Angeles, Friel was the entertainment reporter at Fox News Channel, contributing to a number of entertainment-related programs for the network's website, FoxNews.com.
 She was a frequent guest contributor on the Fox News late-night satire show Red Eye w/ Greg Gutfeld.

-Early life
+Early life and education

 Friel attended Methacton High School in Eagleville, Pennsylvania, where she regularly made the televised morning announcements and was active in the school's media production class.
 After submitting a short video, she was chosen to appear in Channel One News student-produced week in Los Angeles.

-She earned a Bachelor of Arts in political science from San Diego State University.
+Friel earned a Bachelor of Arts in political science from San Diego State University.